-Part of ECI’s mission is to disseminate information on energy change through outreach activities.
-The following list gives a sample of the types of activities ECI members have been involved in.
+Part of the Energy Change Institute’s mission is to disseminate information on energy change through outreach activities.

 Dr James Prest, Professor Ken Baldwin and Associate Professor Llewelyn Hughes collaborated with energy law and policy researchers from three top Tokyo universities at a Japan – Australian Dialogue on Energy Policy & Regulation in Tokyo, Japan.
 The workshop’s theme centred on redesigning energy policy and regulation to promote innovation and achieve deep carbonization in Australia and Japan.